kyleczhang/cits4401-rems-group10/phase1-report.md

 The system shall automatically verify that all documents required by the risk-score-based checklist have been uploaded, and flag any missing items to the administrative staff member reviewing the application.

 **FR-05: Application Status Tracking**
 The system shall maintain and display the current status of each application.
-Supported statuses shall include at minimum: Submitted, Under Admin Review, Forwarded to Committee, Under Committee Review, Returned to Researcher, Approved, Conditionally Approved, Rejected, and Expedited.
+Supported statuses shall include at minimum: Submitted, Under Admin Review, Forwarded to Committee, Returned to Researcher, and Expedited.

+Note: Committee decision statuses (Approved, Conditionally Approved, Rejected) are included only as outcome states and are not part of the detailed workflow covered in this subset.

 **FR-06: Status Dashboard**
 The system shall provide administrative staff with a dashboard view listing all applications and their current statuses, sortable and filterable by status, submission date, risk category, and researcher name.